SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 If you did not attach the atom directly fro the Wizard installer or you are manually running the atom on a docker image, you can follow the following steps to attach the atom to the newly created Environment.
 To do so, select your newly created environment and search for your atom to attach it
 ![env-wiz](img/env-wiz.png "env-wiz")

-Positive
+> aside positive
-: Note: a blue icon next to your newly created Atom means that it has an Online Status
+> Note: a blue icon next to your newly created Atom means that it has an Online Status

 ![active-atom](img/active-atom.png "active-atom")